stratosphereips/StratosphereLinuxIPS/docs/create_new_module.md

         # All the printing output should be sent to the outputqueue.
         # The outputqueue is connected to another process called OutputProcess
         self.outputqueue = outputqueue
-        # In case you need to read the slips.conf configuration file for
+        # In case you need to read the config/slips.conf configuration file for
         # your own configurations
         self.config = config
         # Start the DB